daboross/rust-throw/README.md

 time you propagate the error upwards with `up!()`.

 *Throw does not replace existing error handling systems*.
-The `throw::Error` type has a type parameter `E` which represents an internal error type stored. `throw::Error` just warps your error type and stores ErrorPoints alongside it.
+The `throw::Error` type has a type parameter `E` which represents an internal error type stored. `throw::Error` just wraps your error type and stores ErrorPoints alongside it.

 Throw helps you better keep track of your errors.
 Instead of seeing a generic "No such file or